When it comes to desserts, a presentation is everything.

 That’s not to say that decorating a cake should be intimidating.
-It’s easier than you might expect, as long as you plan.
+Decorating bundt cakes and layer cakes is easier than you might expect, as long as you plan.
 We’ve outlined some cake tips and tricks that will help you put the icing on your cake.

 How to frost a Bundt cake

 Because frosting a Bundt cake can be tricky, we’ve supplied this handy how-to video to show how we frost our Bundt cakes.
 Let’s take a look:

 Once your cake is fully baked, let it cool for 30 minutes.
 Next, wrap in plastic wrap and let it sit in the refrigerator for at least a half hour so that it is cool and firm.
 Next, you’ll do the following:

 - Brush the loose crumbs from the cooked

 - Place four strips of waxed paper around the edges of the plate and place the first layer, round side down, onto the plate.

 - Depending on the size of your cake, spread one-third or one-half cup of frosting on top of the first layer, leaving about one-quarter inch of space off the edge.